brgillis/SHE_Validation/doc/prog_psf_lambda.rst

 **NOTE:** This program is not yet implemented.
 This documentation represents the intended functionality.

 This program performs the PSF Lambda validation test, T-SHE-000002-PSF-lambda, which validates requirements R-SHE-CAL-F-040 and R-SHE-CAL-F-050.
-This tests checks that PSFs can be adequately approximated from broad- band magnitudes.
+This tests checks that PSFs can be adequately approximated from broad-band magnitudes.

 Running the Program on EDEN/LODEEN